JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/nO3Un6i.jpg)

 Victory!
 The secret code was "2156".
-The computer displays a congratulatory message and the number of guesses.
-The player is prompted to enter "Y" or "N" to playing another game.
+The computer displays a congratulatory message and the number of guesses the player made.
+The player is asked if they would to play another game and prompted to enter "Y" or "N" in response.

 Note: *Most* games require more than 5 guesses.